Chemical Bonding and Shapes of Molecules

 Molecular Orbital (MO) Theory

-Describes the electronic structure of molecules and provides insights into bonding and molecular properties.
+A more advanced theory that describes the electronic structure of molecules by combining atomic orbitals to form molecular orbitals.
+This provides insights into bonding and molecular properties, including bond order and magnetic properties.

 Applications